 i’m thinking sanctity and figuring it has something to do with clean. not only protected, but very, very clean.

 which means that my room is Not a sanctuary.

 which is sort of depressing, because that means i don’t have one. —Mara Jebsen

 And I felt naive for wanting to beat the guy’s ass because this kind of thing happens every day, and you can’t fight every single person dumb enough to say some stupid shit.
 And I felt selfish, because I don’t even know if it fully was about Diane, and the issue of guilt always comes into the equation, trying to differentiate yourself from the others whose pigment somehow screams that you are all the same….and it felt like the people apologizing were doing the same thing….all acting out our personal little dramas, and meanwhile all Diane wants to do is get away.
 And the reality was that this had nothing to do with me, that all my identities and how they shaped my reaction: as a man, as white…..all that was peripheral to just trying to understand what she was going through, but my own issues of being white and being a man just got in the way….and I’m not even sure if it’s right to try to fully sever myself from these identities. —M.C.
 Siegel

-Guy LeCharles Gonzalez is Chief Strategist at Free Verse Media.
+Guy LeCharles Gonzalez is chief strategist at Free Verse Media and project lead for the Panorama Project.
 Previously, he was publisher & marketing director for Writer’s Digest; director, content strategy & audience development for Library Journal & School Library Journal; and founding director of programming & business development for Digital Book World.